-- Paid first of all from proceeds of realizing security (separate insolvency estate), after claims against this separate estate are satisfied - A creditor who could with regard to the reservation of ownership otherwise request exclusion from the list of property may lodge this right in bankruptcy in the same way as lodging a security right.
-The provisions governing the status of a secured creditor will apply accordingly to the legal status of that creditor
+- Secured creditors must file their claims in the basic 45 days period. - They are paid first of all from proceeds of realizing security (separate insolvency estate), after claims against this separate estate are satisfied. - A creditor who could with regard to the retention of title otherwise request exclusion from the insolvency estate may lodge this right in bankruptcy in the same way as lodging a security right.
+The provisions governing the status of a secured creditor will apply accordingly to the legal status of that creditor.

-- Settled proportionately within their respective rank (parri passu) from the general insolvency estate.
-Lower ranking claims only satisfied after all higher ranking claims are fully satisfied - · Ranking of claims as follows: - 1st rank: preferred rank optional, e.g. creditors if restructuring changed to bankruptcy - 2nd rank: average rank within this rank, satisfaction is as follows: - a) costs of the insolvency proceedings, including mainly costs of selling assets, remuneration of the IP - b) employees' wages and other claims by employees arising after bankruptcy was declared - taxes, duties, health insurance payments, social insurance payments and other contributions to the state - d) other claims.

-3rd rank: subordinated rank - related persons of debtor
+Unsecured creditors are settled proportionately within their respective rank (parri passu) from the general insolvency estate.
+Lower ranking claims only satisfied after all higher ranking claims are fully satisfied.

+- · Ranking of claims as follows: - 1st rank: preferred rank optional, e.g. creditors if restructuring changed to bankruptcy - 2nd rank: average rank within this rank, satisfaction is as follows: - a. costs of the insolvency proceedings, including mainly costs of selling assets, remuneration of the IP - employees' wages and other claims by employees arising after bankruptcy was declared - taxes, duties, health insurance payments, social insurance payments and other contributions to the state - d. other claims - 3rd rank: subordinated rank related persons of debtor.

-- IP or creditor may bring actions for ineffectiveness of contracts (contestable legal acts) entered into within 1 year before opening of bankruptcy proceedings - In the case of related persons, contracts are examined 3 to 5 years back in time - · Contestable legal acts are: - Contracts without adequate consideration (non-gratuitous legal act or gratuitous legal act of the debtor on the basis of which the debtor provided or agreed to provide fulfilment with a market value significantly higher than the market value of the fulfilment that was obtained or was to be obtained) - Privileging legal acts (privileging treatment of one creditor at the expense of others). - Detrimental legal acts (legal acts of the debtor that intentionally harm creditors, and the debtor's intention was or must have been known by the contracting party)
+- IP or creditor may bring (clawback) actions for ineffectiveness of contracts (contestable legal acts) entered into within 1 year before opening of bankruptcy proceedings. - In the case of related persons, contracts are examined 3 to 5 years back in time. - · Contestable legal acts are: - contracts without adequate consideration (non-gratuitous legal act or gratuitous legal act of the debtor on the basis of which the debtor provided or agreed to provide fulfilment with a market value significantly higher than the market value of the fulfilment that was obtained or was to be obtained) - privileging legal acts (privileging treatment of one creditor at the expense of others). - detrimental legal acts (legal acts of the debtor that intentionally harm creditors, and the debtor's intention was or must have been known by the contracting party).

 - The company is in crisis insolvent or in danger of insolvency.
 A company is in danger of insolvency when the ratio of equity (net worth) and obligations is 8 to 100.
-This should be without prejudice to the obligation to file a bankruptcy petition in due time. - Bankruptcy proceedings have not been opened. - A debtor who may authorize an IP to prepare a restructuring report for the purposes of determining whether the conditions for restructuring are met.

-- Creditors may appoint an IP to prepare a report if they agree with the debtor to provide the necessary cooperation.
-IP may recommend restructuring of debtor if: - the debtor carries on business operations - the debtor's bankruptcy is impending or the debtor is already bankrupt - maintaining at least a substantial part of the debtor's business operations could reasonably be expected - the financial statements of the debtor provide a true and fair view of the facts that are subject to accounting and of the financial situation of the debtor - a minimum of two years has passed since the end of the last restructuring of the debtor or its legal predecessor; and - if permission is granted, restructuring can reasonably be expected to meet a wider range of creditor satisfaction than in a bankruptcy
+This should be without prejudice to the obligation to file a bankruptcy petition in due time. - · Bankruptcy has not been declared. - A debtor who may authorize an IP to prepare a restructuring report for the purposes of determining whether the conditions for restructuring are met. - Creditors may appoint an IP to prepare a report if they agree with the debtor to provide the necessary cooperation.
+IP may recommend restructuring of debtor if: - the debtor carries on business operations - the debtor's bankruptcy is impending or the debtor is already bankrupt - maintaining at least a substantial part of the debtor's business operations could reasonably be expected - the financial statements of the debtor provide a true and fair view of the facts that are subject to accounting and of the financial situation of the debtor - a minimum of two years has passed since the end of the last restructuring of the debtor or its legal predecessor; and - if permission is granted, restructuring can reasonably be expected to meet a wider range of creditor satisfaction than in a bankruptcy.